Morgan Academy RFC

 Morgan Academy RFC was an amateur rugby union team based in Dundee, Scotland.

 They competed in the league until 2021 when Dundee HSFP and Morgan Academy RFC merged to create Dundee Rugby Club.

 History

 It was originally for the former pupils of Morgan Academy, a secondary school in Dundee.
 It was formed in 1933.

 It was also known as Morgan Rugby Club or Morgan Dundee, having dropped the restriction on solely former academy pupils playing for the club.

-Merger
+Purchase

-The club merged with Dundee HSFP to form a new club Dundee Rugby in 2021.
-One of the main reasons for the merger was to consolidate rugby union club in Dundee and then attempt to get the new club into the professional Super 6 league.
+The club was purchased by Dundee HSFP to form a new club Dundee Rugby in 2021.
+One of the main reasons for the purchase was to save rugby union in Dundee and then attempt to get the new club into the professional Super 6 league.

 Notable players

 North and Midlands

 The following former Morgan Academy RFC players have represented North and Midlands at provincial level.